 Dorm Students - A monthly 15% multi-student tuition discount will be applied to the second and each additional dorm student’s account when two or more students from the same family are enrolled at Mount Pisgah Academy.
 Information regarding reduced discounts for denominational employees is available in the office.

 Cafeteria tickets (village students) $55 for 10 meals

 Private music lessons as arranged with teacher

 Transportation (GSP airport) $35/ trip

 Other special travel $0.43 per mile

 Medical supplies/prescriptions actual cost

 ACT actual cost

 SAT actual cost

-Career Assessment CDP/CISS (Seniors Only) actual cost
+Career Assessment CDP/CISS (Seniors Only) half of actual cost